celerity/celerity-runtime/docs/tutorial.md

 different buffers from within our kernels.
 This is done through **buffer accessors**, which we will create in a minute.

-> Attentive readers might have noticed that unlike in SYCL, Celerity command
-> groups capture surrounding variables _by value_ rather than by reference.
-> For more information on why this is important, see [Common
-> Pitfalls](pitfalls.md).

 The actual kernel code that will be executed on our compute device(s) resides within the last argument to the `celerity::handler::parallel_for` function - again concisely written as a lambda expression.
 Let us continue by fleshing